About

 I am a native Pittsburgher and a trans woman who is currently attending Pittsburgh Theological Seminary.
 I denied who I was for many years because of religious and social stigma.
 I want my son to grow up in a different world where queer people are accepted as normal and loved for who they are.

-Planning Committee Chairs
+Meet the Volunteer Planning Committee Chairs (Allies/Advocates)

 Sarah Shaffer (she/her)

 The idea for FC Pride in the Park was inspired by a conversation I had in 2021 with my child, who is a member of the LGBTQ community.
 They wondered who else was in their community and if their school would do anything to celebrate Pride month.
-I wanted to create a space where members of the LGBTQIA+ within the Fox Chapel Area could connect with each other and also know that they were welcomed and supported by allies within the community.
+I wanted to create a space where members of the LGBTQIA+ community within the Fox Chapel Area could connect with each other and also know that they were welcomed and supported by allies throughout the community.
 The community's response has been overwhelming and I can't wait to gather again.

 Adriene Rister (she/her)